balenaltd/handbook/Summit-2020.md

 ## Unconference sessions

-You can check all the other sessions and their recordings/presentations [here](https://drive.google.com/drive/u/1/folders/1AHMZUqWme_k1dPFjpWNlYX7wZjDRPGfP) organised by date.
+You can find all other sessions with their recordings and presentations [here](https://drive.google.com/drive/u/1/folders/1AHMZUqWme_k1dPFjpWNlYX7wZjDRPGfP) organised by date.

 ## Balena Summit Hack Week 2020

-We also enjoyed a full week of hacking and working on exciting projects outside our normal day to day work.
-Check all the hack week projects, their presentations and supporting documents [here](https://drive.google.com/drive/u/1/folders/1jmxOvh0tsKbSn4SmlHNVv-ElONS4pAq4).
+Following the summit week, we also enjoyed a full week of hacking and working on exciting projects outside our normal day to day work.
+Check all the hack week projects, their presentations, and supporting documents [here](https://drive.google.com/drive/u/1/folders/1jmxOvh0tsKbSn4SmlHNVv-ElONS4pAq4).